Hantavirus hemorrhagic fever with renal syndrome: Signs and symptoms

 Hantavirus hemorrhagic fever with renal syndrome (HFRS) is characterized by five phases: febrile, hypotensive, low urine production (oliguria), high urine production (polyuria or diuretic), and recovery.
 Symptoms usually occur 12–16 days after exposure to the virus, but may appear as early as 5 days or as late as 42 days after exposure.
 A hallmark of HFRS is acute kidney disease with kidney swelling, excess protein in urine (proteinuria), and blood in urine (hematuria).
 Other symptoms include headache, lower back pain, impaired vision, nausea, vomiting, diarrhea, and bloody stool.
 These early symptoms last 3–7 days.
-Hemorrhagic symptoms include the appearance of red, purple, or brown spots on the skin (petechiae) and mucosa within 3–4 days after the onset of symptoms, coughing up blood or blood-stain mucus or airway bleeding (hemoptysis), congestion of the conjunctiva in the eye, gastrointestinal bleeding, and intracranial bleeding.
+Hemorrhagic symptoms include the appearance of red, purple, or brown spots on the skin (petechiae) and mucosa within 3–4 days after the onset of symptoms, coughing up blood or blood-stained mucus or airway bleeding (hemoptysis); congestion of the conjunctiva in the eye; gastrointestinal bleeding, and intracranial bleeding.
 In severe cases, excess blood clotting throughout the body, called disseminated intravascular coagulation (DIC), can occur.
-The severity of symptoms varies depending on the virus: Hantaan virus causes severe HFRS; Seoul virus moderate HFRS; Puumala virus mild HFRS; and Dobrava-Belgrade varies depending on genotype.
+The severity of symptoms varies depending on the virus: Hantaan virus causes severe HFRS; Seoul virus, moderate HFRS; Puumala virus, mild HFRS; and Dobrava-Belgrade varies depending on genotype.